Updated July 5, 2017

-Lately, there’s been a steady flow of online talk and articles about what skills GIS professionals need to navigate today’s business climate, and how tech workers in general can ride the employment roller coaster.
+They seem ubiquitous, the discussions and articles about what skills GIS professionals need to stand out in today’s competitive hiring climate, and how tech workers in general can successfully ride the employment roller coaster.

-Those articles are directed to individuals, the ones who feel like knowing CPR isn’t enough to guarantee a good outcome in a scary situation.
-But the last five years have seen major technology-enabled shifts in expectations, and these have had a huge impact on organizations and their leadership.
-Lots of organizations are looking for ways not only to meet the new expectations, but also create new products and services and reach new customers.
+The conversations are directed at individuals, but the last five years have seen major technology-enabled shifts in expectations, and these new expectations have had a huge impact on organizations and their leadership.
+Lots of organizations are looking for ways not only to meet the new expectations, but also to create new products and services and reach new customers.

-In their 2012 Employee Job Satisfaction and Engagement study, the Society for Human Resource Management says developing employees is an important way to increase job satisfaction and reduce staff turnover.
+In their 2012 Employee Job Satisfaction and Engagement study, the Society for Human Resource Management says developing employees is an important strategy to increase job satisfaction and reduce staff turnover (which is costly).
 Higher job satisfaction is associated with increased productivity, lower turnover, and higher customer satisfaction.

 Despite the amazing technology that permeates modern life, humans remain indispensable.
 As far as I know, no gadget has yet invented a new gadget.
-No computer has ever created a web map all by itself, contributed to a white paper, or put together slides for an executive presentation (although Watson may be honing his animation skills as you read this).
+No computer has ever created a web map all by itself, contributed to a white paper, or put together slides for an executive presentation (although Watson may have locked in his animation skills by the time you read this).

 Organizations who pay attention to motivating and retaining employees have leaders who understand people are their most important asset—the employees who execute day-to-day operations, engage with customers, and come up with new ideas that move the business forward.

-In Esri Training Services, we’ve been preaching the value of staff development for a while.
-Note that staff development includes but is not training.
+In Esri Training Services, we’ve been preaching the value of staff and workforce development for a while.
+Note that workforce development includes but is not training.
 It’s not about soft skills, learning how to chain together clicks to complete a task, or even adopting a programming toolkit to be more efficient.
-Fundamentally, staff development is a people-centric approach to achieving strategic business goals.
+Fundamentally, workforce development is a people-centric approach to achieving strategic business goals.

-Like anything, to be done well staff development requires planning.
-The planning should encompass support for known projects and initiatives but, more importantly, help prepare staff to execute the unknown ones.
+Like anything, to be done well workforce development requires planning.
+The planning should encompass support for known projects and initiatives but, more importantly, help prepare individuals and teams to execute the unknown ones.
 Because Ben had it right: in the world nothing is certain except death and taxes.
 Or, as we say in the modern era, change is coming whether you like it or not.

-Here’s a high-level overview of the planning process we use when engaging with our customers.
-For the detailed process, check out this recording of our popular EsriUC presentation or contact us at GIStraining@esri.com.
+Here’s a high-level overview of the planning process we use when talking with our customers about workforce development.

-During this phase, we identify strategic business goals, which are often articulated in the organization’s mission statement.
-Next, we learn how the organization’s GIS program supports the strategic goals and which staff roles are involved with creating, managing, and using the GIS infrastructure and applications.
+During the alignment phase, we identify those strategic business goals, which are often articulated in the organization’s mission statement or internal executive presentations.
+Next, we find out how the organization’s GIS program supports the strategic goals and which staff roles are involved with creating, managing, and using the GIS infrastructure and applications.

 - What are the organization’s strategic business goals?